icinganalysis/icinganalysis.github.io/content/bilanin_pi_terms.md

 and other densities (water rather than air).
 Those will be explored in ongoing investigations.

-To very briefly summarize some of the work:
+To very briefly summarize the work:

 NASA/CR-2003-211822 [^10] conducted tests and concluded: